Tired of paying for Facebook Ads? Learn how to target audience, specific users, increase your Facebook page reach without spending on Facebook ads

-It doesn’t matter how big or small the business is, whether it is small creative or photography business, a freelancer or an author – seems everyone knows what Facebook can bring on one’s table.
+It doesn’t matter how big or small the business is, whether it is a small creative or photography business, a freelancer, or an author – it seems everyone knows what Facebook can bring on one’s table.

 While seasoned business owners are already familiar with tricks under the Facebook marketing hood, luckily for the aspiring creative and photography business owners Facebook has implemented tools to target page audience without spending a dime on Facebook ads.

-It is of utmost importance to create an engaging and relevant content for your audience, so make sure the message you want to broadcast is adapted with a verbiage and visuals appealing to them.
+It is of utmost importance to create engaging and relevant content for your audience, so make sure the message you want to spread is adapted with verbiage and visuals appealing which will appeal to them.

 While crafting a relevant and engaging post to your audience is an art by itself, this post purpose is to explain the tools available to target audience and increase post reach.

-When you are confident your message is just about the right one and ready to go, rest assured Facebook implemented and integrated awesome features to target audience and to maximize the impact of your message.
+When you are confident your message is just about right and ready to go, rest assured Facebook implemented and integrated awesome features to target audience and to maximize the impact of your message.

-How to create a Facebook post and target specific users
+How to create a Facebook post and target specific users without Facebook ads

-If the option to target users is enabled for your page (don’t worry, your Facebook page admin can enable this feature with a simple click!), a targeted post creation is done with ease.
+If the option to target users is enabled for your page (don’t worry, your Facebook page admin can enable this feature with a simple click of a button!).

 If you click this button you can see a wide variety of options to target the desired audience: